Director of Communications

-When Elizabeth left home to study marine biology at Brown University, she started on a journey that would lead her to work on marine science and conservation across the United States.
-Elizabeth spent some time at Duke University’s Marine Lab studying oceanography and marine policy before heading to the University of Miami for a master’s degree in marine science and policy.
+When Liz left home to study marine biology at Brown University, she started on a journey that would lead her to work on marine science and conservation across the United States.
+Liz spent some time at Duke University’s Marine Lab studying oceanography and marine policy before heading to the University of Miami for a master’s degree in marine science and policy.
 Over the course of her academic career, she studied the physiology of turtles, red tides in the Gulf of Mexico, and the battle over fish and power in the Pacific Northwest with the Army Corps of Engineers.

 Go to page: